 Crime and Insecurity Mathare is one of Nairobi's largest low slum areas with a widespread reputation for crime and insecurity.
 Prior to the pilot there were concerns that selecting youth for cash transfers in this context could make them targets for theft or other crimes.
 The project has piloted the selection of youth by working with local partners to identify existing group structures.
-Experience to date has shown that transferring cash and a smartphone to urban youth in this context is very feasible.
-6 The cost of which was deducted from the transfer What do youth do with the grants?
+Experience to date has shown that transferring cash and a smartphone to urban youth in this context is very feasible. iveDirectly's transfer it keeps me busy no longer get lured to e in criminal gangs before when at times d be rendered jobless lo around Mathere 6 The cost of which was deducted from the transfer YEG Findings What do youth do with the grants?

-There is strong evidence that the project encourages entrepreneurial behaviour Shift from casual labour to self-employement among receipients: Analysis of post-payment surveys in the eight months of the pilot showed there is no indication the cash is 'misused'.
+There is strong evidence that the project encourages entrepreneurial behaviour Shift from casual labour to self-employement among receipients:

+Analysis of post-payment surveys in the eight months of the pilot showed there is no indication that the cash is 'misused'.
 The vast majority is being used to support daily needs or invested in education or income generating / business activities.
 Overall YEG recipients had invested nearly one third (~31%) of their transfers on new or existing businesses (including agriculture).
-Lump sum recipients allocated a slightly higher proportion of their grants to productive investment which also includes expenditure on education for themselves or others.
-Productive Investments by Lump Sum and Monthly YEG recipients
+Lump sum recipients allocated a slightly higher proportion of their grants to productive investments which also includes expenditure on education for themselves or others.

-There is strong evidence that the project encourages entrepreneurial behaviour.
+Productive Investments by Lump Sum and Monthly YEG recipients There is strong evidence that the project encourages entrepreneurial behaviour.
 In particular there has been a marked shift away from casual labour into self-employment with the proportion of all recipients describing themselves as self-employed increasing from 37% to 64%.
-This shift is particularly marked for men although there are still more self-employed women than men.
+This shift is particularly marked for men although there are still more selfemployed women than men.

-What do youth do with the grants?
+What do young people do with the grants?